snkashis/android-docs/pages/map-sdk/5.0.1/annotations.md

 If you are including a Mapbox map inside your application, chances are that you'd want to add annotations.
 Annotations are objects drawn either on top of the map or in some cases, within the map itself.
 These annotations vary from markers to lines and polygons.
 This document walks through adding the high level objects, if you'd like more control over annotations, make sure to checkout the runtime styling documentation.

 ## Markers
 Markers are useful when identifying a single point on the map.
 The SDK comes with a default marker icon which can be configured to fit your specific needs.
-APIs are exposed to optionally change this icon to any bitmap image you desire.
+APIs are exposed to optionally change this icon to any bitmap image you wish.
 To create a marker for you map, you are only required to provide a `LatLng` position which defines where the marker will be placed on the map.
 To actually add the marker to the map, you'll need to call `mapboxMap.addMarker()`.

 ```java
 mapboxMap.addMarker(new MarkerOptions()